itsPG/os_hw3/README.md

 * A guide help me compile and run your program in pdf, txt, html, or markdown format.
 * A simple report (100~500 words is recommended) in pdf, txt, html, or markdown format.
 * Your source codes.
-* Some script and/or makefile help me compile and run your porgram (if needed).
+* Some script and/or makefile help me compile and run your program (if needed).

 Late submission will be penalized.